tim-rohrer/move-to-gnucash/README.md

 ## Initial To-Do

-- [ ] Module _opening_book_ from account balances file.
+- [ ] File operations module to:
-- [ ] Module for reading csv file and returning a Pandas DataFrame.
+  - [X] generic reading of csv file contents into and returning a Pandas DataFrame.
+- [ ] Module to prepare transactions for addition to GnuCash book.
   - [ ] Create Note/Memos field based on existing notes and tags.
   - [ ] Identify Quicken split transaction.
 - [ ] Module to add top level account names.
 - [ ] Module to create the basic GnuCash book.
+  - [ ] Module _opening_book_ to from account balances file.